DEQ denies Jordan Cove's water quality certification

 A Section 401 Water Quality Certification is required through the DEQ for any federally licensed or permitted projects that may result in a discharge into navigable waters.
 Specifically, the certification ensures that work permitted under a federal Clean Water Act Section 404 Permit will meet the state's water quality standards.

-Opponents of the project, like environmental activist group Rouge Climate, were happy to hear of DEQ’s decision, saying that a massive number of comments against the project showed their strength in numbers.
+Opponents of the project, like environmental activist group Rogue Climate, were happy to hear of DEQ’s decision, saying that a massive number of comments against the project showed their strength in numbers.

 “Oregon’s decision shows that when we come together and speak out, we can win,” Hannah Sohl, director of Rogue Climate, said.
 “For years, a record number of Oregonians have urged Gov. Brown and Oregon agencies to put the public interest over the special interests of Canadian fossil fuel corporation Pembina.
 It is great to see Oregon DEQ do just that.
 Oregon should be focused on creating good-paying jobs in renewable energy, not on new fossil fuel projects that hurt us all.”